DavidHCCNguyen/C17--Regex-Assistance/Develop/gist-template.md

 # Regular Expressions (Regex) Tutorial

-Welcome to the Regular Expressions (Regex) Tutorial!
+Welcome to the Regular Expressions (Regex) Tutorial.
 This tutorial aims to provide a understanding of regular expressions and applications in text processing.
-Whether you are new to regex or want to enhance your skills, this guide will you with the knowledge needed to leverage regex effectively.
+This guide will you with the knowledge needed to leverage regex effectively.

 ## Summary